 Ph.
 Priscilla Benedetti

 A 3D cardboard print of the Venus di Milo (created by NextMaterlias LTD from Milan) stands as a totem awaiting for the visitor.
-The statue is covered with medical bands like it was wounded, except of the head, the heart and the venter, illuminated by LEDs.
+The statue is covered with medical bands like it was wounded, serving as projection screen.
 The intent is to show the idea behind the famous statement by Prince Myskin in Dostoevsky’s The idiot: « Beauty will save the world ».

 On the body of the goddess, turned into a projection screen, and on the back wall, a video montage shows the evil of the world: terrorism, pollution, war, overpopulation, murders, violence, but also catastrophes and natural events, those primordial events that have opened up humanity to the overwhelming experience of the sacred (hierós), which initially manifested itself as a cratophany (krátos = power): the showing of natural forces.